Department for Safeguarding

 In the Catholic Church this is demonstrated by the provision of carefully planned activities for children, young people and adults; supporting families under stress; caring for those hurt by abuse in the past; ministering to and managing those who have caused harm.

 It is because of these varied ministries that we need to provide a safe environment for all which promotes and supports their wellbeing.
 This will include carefully selecting and appointing those who work with children, young people or vulnerable adults and responding robustly where concerns arise.

-The main Government guidance setting out duties and responsibilities for all agencies and organisations who work with Children and Families is ‘Working Together to Safeguard Children’ which was published by the Department for Education and Skills in April, 2006 and was revised in 2010 by the Department for Children, School and Families following a report by Lord Laming.
+The main Government guidance setting out duties and responsibilities for all agencies and organisations who work with Children and Families is 'Working Together to Safeguard Children' which was published by the Department for Education and Skills in April 2006, revised in 2010 by the Department for Children, School and Families following a report by Lord Laming and further updated in 2013.
 It provides guidance under the Children Acts 1989 and 2004.

 ‘Working Together to Safeguard Children’ refers directly to Faith Communities and sets out the responsibilities and expectations of all churches and faith communities in safeguarding children and promoting their welfare.